jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to list persons.
-2. AddressBook shows the list of persons.
+2. AvengersAssemble shows the list of persons.
 3. User views the list of persons.

     Use case ends.